Gaussian mixtures: entropy and geometric inequalities

 {\bf Acknowledgements.} We would like to thank Apostolos Giannopoulos for providing several useful references and Petros Valettas for his comments regarding Remark \ref{rem:pv}.
-We are also very grateful to Assaf Naor for many helpful discussions.
+We are also indebted to Christian Houdr\'e and Joel Zinn for communicating the references \cite{AH03}, \cite{LP99} and \cite{LP03} to us.
+Finally, we are very grateful to Assaf Naor for many helpful discussions and to Franck Barthe for valuable feedback.

 \end{section}